faimi-workshop/faimi-workshop.github.io/README.md

 # miccai-faimi.github.io

-Website of MICCAI-FAIMI.
+Website of FAIMI-Workshop.
 Content is held in `2022/index.md` and `_layouts/default.html`.

 To run locally at localhost:4000, install ruby (2.5+) and jekyll (https://jekyllrb.com/), then run the following: